 Do you wish to leave the application for an OA to another party, such as a consultant?
 If so, you can issue an authorisation for this, using this authorisation form.
 You can authorise the following activities:

-- Applying for or changing an operating license.
+- Applying for or changing an operating licence.

 - Applying for or changing a Light UAS Operator Certificate (LUC).